Chaser/RoboND-Perception-Project/writeup_chaseaj.md

 ![alt text][image7]

 # Clustering for Segmentation
-Density-Based Spatial Clustering of Applications with Noise or `DBSCAN`
+Density-Based Spatial Clustering of Applications with Noise or `DBSCAN`. `DBSCAN` creates clusters by grouping data points by a threshold from the nearest neighbours (shown below).
+The algorithm is sometimes called `Euclidean Clustering` as the decision for a point to reside within a cluster is based ipon the "Euclidean distance" between that point and other cluster members.

+![alt text][image8]

+`DBSCAN` has the a numer of advantages over other clustering techniques (e.g `K-means`) as it can be used when there are a **unknown** number of clusters present.
+This makes ideal for the current project as we don't know how many objects will be present.

 ```python
 # Euclidean Clustering